 Most frequently, security gaps exist at a company’s fringe activities.
 For example, a company that services warranties of its products might do a great job at handling the servicing of the warranties, but does not realize that it’s storing credit card information in unencrypted documents.

-4 Commonly Overlooked Areas
+4 Commonly Overlooked Areas of Portfolio Security

 The most common information and infrastructure security holes occur in four areas where employees make incorrect assumptions or take things for granted.
 Let’s examine these four areas, identify the most common mistakes, and highlight how to correct these mistakes.

-- Disaster Recovery (DR) and Business Continuity Planning (BCP): A disaster recovery plan or business continuity plan outlines the steps a company must take to get its IT systems back up and running after any type of unforeseen, business-altering event occurs.
+A disaster recovery plan or business continuity plan outlines the steps a company must take to get its IT systems back up and running after any type of unforeseen, business-altering event occurs.

 The mistake: Failing to test a DR/BCP before a disaster occurs.

 The solution: Regular testing allows the business to identify the problems and shortcomings with a plan and identify ways to streamline the recovery process.
-As an example, consider a due diligence we performed on a software provider with great infrastructure and architecture, as well as strong backup and recovery plans.
+As an example, we performed due diligence on a software provider with great infrastructure and architecture, as well as strong backup and recovery plans.
 This company conducts four different tests throughout the year that focus on system failure, recovery and business continuity.
 Because the business deals with financial transactions, they need to be up and running as soon as possible after a disaster.
 The company’s management understands the importance of business continuity and provides the IT team with the resources to conduct these tests.

-- PCI (payment card industry) compliance: Any company that handles customer credit cards should be in compliance with the PCI Data Security Standard (PCI DSS).
+Any company that handles customer credit cards should be in compliance with the PCI Data Security Standard (PCI DSS).

 The mistake: Companies without a robust retail presence or ecommerce platform may not realize they are exposed to credit cards or neglect to get third-party validation of their compliance.

-- Network monitoring: Most companies have basic network monitoring tools to ensure the system is working as expected and to notify IT administrators if any hardware or software issues cause outages or other system failures.
+Most companies have basic network monitoring tools to ensure the system is working as expected and to notify IT administrators if any hardware or software issues cause outages or other system failures.

 The mistake: Many businesses fail to monitor their network for human threats, both external and internal.
 These can include hackers attempting to gain unauthorized access to the system as well as authorized users, such as employees, attempting to steal or misuse sensitive company information and data.

-- DMZ (demilitarized zone) networks: A DMZ separates a company’s publicly accessible computer servers from other company servers.
+A DMZ separates a company’s publicly accessible computer servers from other company servers.
 This adds a layer of security to the business’ internal systems and helps protect critical business and client data from external threats.